Can I drill a hole in a magnets or saw them?

 - The heat caused by the drill can possibly demagnetise the material.

-- Due to the missing coating at the borehole, magnets are no longer protected from corrosion.
+- Due to the missing coating at the drilled hole, magnets are no longer protected from corrosion.

 Specialists can work with the magnets with specialised diamond-tipped tools and constant water cooling.
 However, this normally occurs prior to magnetisation of the material.

 Ferrite magnetsDrilling (or sawing) of ferrite magnets is not recommended.
 The material is brittle and fragile.
 Specialists can work with the magnets using specialised diamond-tipped tools, constant water cooling and a high rotation speed.
-However, this normally occurs prior to magnetisation of the material.
+However, this normally occurs before the magnetisation of the material.

 You can try to score and break ferrite magnets, but don't expect a clean break.
-You don't need to drill yourself; because we also carry screw-on ferrite pot magnets in our web shop.
+You don't need to drill yourself; because we also carry screw-on ferrite pot magnets in our online shop.